 The Program of Church Management

-The Program for Church Management (PCM) is a certificate course of study developed by the Markets, Culture and Ethics Research Centre of the Pontifical University of the Holy Cross.
-The program seeks to create a culture of Gospel-centered stewardship among current and future Church leaders.
+The Program of Church Management (PCM) is the flagship Church Management curriculum of the Global Institute of Church Management.
+Developed by the Markets, Culture, and Ethics Research Centre of the Pontifical University of the Holy Cross, PCM offers a certificate course of study and executive sessions to create a culture of Gospel-centered stewardship among current and future Church leaders.

 How the program works

 Students take part in a rigorous course of lectures, labs, and case studies centered on learning best managerial practices within the context of Catholic social teaching and canon law.
 The program culminates with a capstone project, approved by the student’s bishop, ordinary, or manager, where students demonstrate mastery of these principles by developing a solution to an identified need in their diocese.

 Throughout the program, students learn to engage with the pastoral use of material goods as a formative element of the Church and as an important part of their own spirituality as a person entrusted with a leadership role.